 If you’re looking to the simpler side, Windows has tons of freeware solutions.
 All the way from XP to Win7, there are tens of hundreds of open-source projects for code junkies.
 Prominently Notepad++ is widely spoken of by frontend and backend developers alike.

 It’s a free download and comes with some great features you don’t find in other applications.
 Tabbed browsing for editing multiple documents within a single window, also a library of 50+ languages for syntax highlighting.

 What’s so great about phpDesigner is how integrated the software becomes.
 You are able to run a local server directly from the application window for testing PHP code.
 The IDE will also mark read errors with a red “X” at the end of a line of code.
-This feature is not found in anywhere Dreamweaver and has saved me hours of tirelessly searching and fixing bugs in my programs.
+This feature is not found anywhere in Dreamweaver and has saved me hours of tirelessly searching and fixing bugs in my programs.

 The investigation of digital Operating Systems could also include a comparison of features such as document processing, alternative web browsers, and FTP software.
-However these are all minor accessories.
+However, these are all minor accessories.
 Truly the choice is yours and comes down to personal opinion and comfort.

 If you are more satisfied working on a Macintosh, then absolutely stick with it!
 Generally, graphics designers and video editors enjoy the simple controls allowed within the Mac Unix-like OS.
 At the other end of the spectrum, I have found many developers enjoy the freedoms and administrative control in Windows, allowing for easy file manipulation and installation of a local web server(s) and databases.